 Complete Ophthalmic Exam Including:

 ◾Schirmer Tear Test: This test measures the amount of tears your pet’s eye is producing.
 A small strip of paper is placed beneath the eyelid, slightly irritating the eye and absorbing the tears that are generated in response.
 After a minute, we see how much of the paper strip becomes wet, measured in millimeters.
-A healthy animal should produce 15-25mm per minute.
+A healthy animal should produce 15-25mm of tears in one minute.

-◾Intraocular Pressure Check (Tonometry): Dr. Gibbins will use a device called a tonopen to measure the pressure of the fluid inside your pet’s eye.
+◾Intraocular Pressure Check (Tonometry): Our team will use a device called a tonopen or tonovet to measure the pressure of the fluid inside your pet’s eye.
 This test is performed by lightly touching the surface of the eye with the tip of the instrument.
 A reading is produced in mmHg.
-Healthy animal eyes generally have a pressure between 10-20mmHg.
+Healthy animal eyes generally have a pressure between 8-20mmHg.

-◾Fluorescein stain: This test helps Dr. Gibbins to visualize ulcerations on the surface of the eye.
+◾Fluorescein stain: This test helps visualize ulcerations on the surface of the eye.
 A fluorescein stain is put on the eye and then washed out.
 The stain lingers in bright green on any scratches, punctures, or other abnormalities so they can be easily seen with magnification.

-◾Slit Lamp Biomicroscopy: This exam allows the doctor to see areas at the front of the eye, including the eyelids, conjunctiva, iris, lens, sclera, and cornea.
-Using this exam, the doctor can microscopically examine the eye for any abnormalities or problems.
+◾Slit Lamp Biomicroscopy: This exam allows the doctor to see areas at the front of the eye, including the eyelids, conjunctiva, iris, lens, sclera, and cornea under magnification.

 Other Diagnostics include:

-◾Gonioscopy: Gonioscopy is an eye examination with a special lens that is placed on the eye to look at the front part of the eye (anterior chamber) between the cornea and the iris.
+◾Gonioscopy: Gonioscopy is an eye examination with a special lens that is placed on the eye to look at the front peripheral part of the eye (anterior chamber) between the cornea and the iris.
 Gonioscopy is a painless examination to see whether the area where fluid drains out of your eye (called the drainage angle) is open or closed.
-This is used as tool to help screen for glaucoma.
+This is used as tool to help screen for dogs that are potentially at risk for glaucoma.

-◾Ocular Ultrasound: This is utilized to make sure the retina is in the correct position, and to check for any abnormalities within the eye.
+◾Ocular Ultrasound: This is utilized to make sure the retina is in the correct position, and to check for any abnormalities within the eye, such as masses.

 ◾Blood Pressure (Doppler and Oscillometric): This is a test to identify high blood pressure in pets.
 This test is often utilized to identify problems with the eye such as hyphema (blood in the eye), and retinal detachments.